nixcloud/nixcrates/README.md

     git clone https://github.com/rust-lang/crates.io-index
     mkdir crates.io.nix/
     cargo run ../crates.io-index crates.io.nix/

+# build itself (not yet working)
+    nix-build default.nix -A nix-crates

 this will then create a 1:1 directory structure and nixify all crates.io JSON files. afterwards you need a framework to use these which has not been written yet.